jadeforrest/blog/content/posts/2021-08-05--bundled-hiring/index.md

 This is a part of a [series of articles on hiring and recruiting](/startup-hiring-and-recruiting).
 And a series of posts on [what works to improve diversity, equity, and inclusion](/equity-benefits-everyone).

-### Imagine filling a position in a week
+### Imagine filling a position in a week (or a day!)

+<re-img src="green.png" width="75%"></re-img>

 Several years ago, I was asked to build up a new team quickly.
 We seeded the team with a couple of people, and knew we would need to hire a few other positions rapidly.

 Fortunately, we were using "bundled hiring" for these positions.
 For one of the first roles, I was able to extend an offer within a week!
+This wasn't unusual, in some cases we were able to hire in one day.

 ### What is bundled hiring?